-The AHA, assisted by Ernst & Young LLP, has since 2012 reviewed and analyzed Schedule H tax filings.
-In 2020, AHA contracted with Guidestar to create a file of all electronically submitted Schedule H forms for the most recently completed tax year, 2017.
-Using the Schedule H community benefit data and total expense data from the 2017 AHA Annual Survey database, AHA calculated the percent of total hospital expenses spent on benefits to the community.
+The American Hospital Association (AHA), assisted by Ernst & Young LLP, has since 2012 reviewed and analyzed Schedule H tax filings.
+In 2021, AHA contracted with Candid (formerly Guidestar) to create a file of all electronically submitted Schedule H forms for the most recent tax year with comprehensive filings, 2019.
+Using the Schedule H community benefit data and total expense data from the 2019 AHA Annual Survey database, AHA calculated the percent of total hospital expenses spent on benefits to the community.

 Individual and Group Schedule Hs: Hospitals submit a Schedule H for a single hospital (individual Schedule) or as part of a combined Schedule that includes other hospitals (group Schedule), depending on their organizational structure.
-The 2017 file contains 2,383 Schedules.
-Upon review, AHA identified 2,764 total hospitals in the Schedule H data file and matched these records with the AHA Annual Survey database.
+The 2019 file contains 2,372 Schedules.
+Upon review of the Schedule H data file, AHA identified a total of 2,907 tax-exempt community hospitals from the 50 states, the District of Columbia, and Puerto Rico that had matching records in the 2019 AHA Annual Survey database.

 Community Benefit Calculation: The community benefit expenses used for this report are those reported to the IRS net of any offsetting revenue.
-Net community benefit expenditures were summed across hospitals and expressed as a percentage of the total hospital expenses reported by the same hospitals on the 2017 AHA Annual Survey.
+Net community benefit expenditures were summed across hospitals and expressed as a percentage of the total hospital expenses reported by the same hospitals on the 2019 AHA Annual Survey.
 The calculation of community benefits for exempt hospitals in aggregate includes all data from both individual Schedules and group Schedules.
 Ernst & Young (EY) confirmed that "[t]he methodology described above is consistent with the approach used by EY in our prior analyses of the Form 990 Schedule H."

 Demographic Calculation: The calculation of community benefits based on demographic characteristics (e.g., type, size) requires individual hospital community benefits information.
-Since a group Schedule does not specify the amount of community benefit expense attributed to individual hospitals and the hospitals on a group Schedule may have very different demographic characteristics, comparison groups were developed using only the Schedule Hs filed for single hospitals (1,931).
-Although a significant portion of system-affiliated hospitals submitted a single-hospital Schedule H, the comparison data slightly underrepresents the community benefit expenditures of system-affiliated hospitals reporting as a group.
+Since a group Schedule does not specify the amount of community benefit expense attributed to individual hospitals and the hospitals on a group Schedule may have very different demographic characteristics, comparison groups were developed using only the Schedule Hs filed for single hospitals (1,911).
+Although a significant portion of systemaffiliated hospitals submitted a single- hospital Schedule H, the comparison data slightly underrepresents the community benefit expenditures of system- affiliated hospitals reporting as a group.

-Schedule H Data: Data was extracted from the following sections of the 2017 990 Schedule H form:
+Schedule H Data: Data was extracted from the following sections of the 2019 990 Schedule H form: